 - Add a dryer vent seal to your clothes dryer vent opening, where heated air commonly pours out all winter long.
 Typical sheet metal flappers do not effectively seal against air leakage.
 A dryer vent seal stays closed unless the dryer is in use.

 - Consider using an electric blanket in a cool bedroom; it’s much less expensive than heating your bedroom to a toasty temperature.

 - Install a low-flow shower head; it will use up to 50% less hot water.

 - Cover your water heater with an insulating jacket.

-We can’t stop Old Man Winter from sending us frosty air and shivery snow this winter, but we can keep our furnaces efficiently running, our water pipes from freezing, and we can lower those big bills by 20 to even 40 percent.
+We can’t stop Old Man Winter from sending us frosty air and shivery snow this winter, but we can keep our furnaces efficiently running, our water pipes from freezing, and we can lower those big bills by 20 percent or more.
 With a little time, investment and application of our cost-busting suggestions, both your home and your wallet will hopefully be a little more insulated and padded this winter.